solomonsjoseph/RePORTaLiN/docs/sphinx/developer_guide/contributing.rst

    - Ready-to-use code snippets

 3. **Code Quality Verification**:
-   - 100% type hint coverage (all functions have return type annotations)
+   - Complete type hint coverage (all functions have return and parameter type annotations)
    - Robust error handling (3 try/except blocks with specific exceptions)
    - Code density: 64.2% (optimal balance of code vs documentation)
    - All imports verified as used (no unused imports)